Cabo de la Huerta is a rocky headland located just north of Alicante between the beaches of Albufareta and San Juan. The old name

 The south side features several small secluded coves, ideal for swimming and snorkeling.
 On the east side, the rocks stretch

-out to sea like long horizontal fingers, providing, after each tide, ample seafood to the present hungry birds .
+out to sea like long horizontal fingers, where after each tide, ample seafood is available for the always hungry Seabirds

 The area used to be dominated by orchards, especially after the completion of the Tibi Dam in 1594, that made reliable irrigation from the Monnegre River possible.